pravega/pravega/documentation/src/docs/pravega-concepts.md

 accommodate a decrease in the load on the Stream.

 When a Stream is created, it is configured with a **Scaling Policy** that determines, how a Stream handles the varying changes in its load?
-In the present scenario, Pravega has three kinds of scaling policy:
+In the present scenario, Pravega has three kinds of Scaling Policy:

 1.  **Fixed**:  The number of Stream Segments does not vary with load.